mvitousek/reticulated/README.md

 * More typing modes: at the moment, only casts-as-assertions (see below) is implemented.
 This is a useful, lightweight form of typing, but has limitations.
-Integration with the Gradual module is a high priority.
+Integration with the `gradual` module is a high priority.

 * Local variable typing: currently, only function parameters and